bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-16-UPenn_Business_2_Finance_1_2026_01_16.md

 But wait a minute: Keeping the simplifying assumptions aside, a lot of companies do not pay dividends.
 That doesnt mean the price per share is ${ 0 . }$

-Just because they dont pay dividends now doesnt mean they will every pay dividends.
+Just because they dont pay dividends now doesnt mean they will never pay dividends.
 The dividends in the formula can be ${ 0 }$ for quite some time and then become nonzero.

 Link to official notes: [Link](https://drive.google.com/file/d/1vysUHlvaRxJeEVg_yP8LeyjU68hk1vi6/view?usp=sharing).